annotell/public-workshops/ship-it/step_2.md

 # Packaging the Code

-We picked a simple responsive webpage from a template at https://html5up.net/

-from here we will run all our commands cd ship-it
+We know our code!
+And it works in the browser.
+But what if we want to package this so that we can run the code *anywhere*.

+1. The first step is to create a docker image containing our code, based on the [Dockerfile](./Dockerfile).
+    ```bash
-docker build -t datatjej:1.0 .
+    $ docker build -t datatjej:1.0 .
+    ```
+1. We should now be able to see that this docker image is created by listing docker images
+    ```bash

-docker images
+    $ docker images
+    ```
+1. And now, let's spin up this container locally!
+This command tells docker to run a container from the image called `datatjej` with the tag `1.0`, connecting container port 80 to your local port 80, and `-d` means run it in the background.
+    ```bash

-docker run -d -p 80:80 datatjej:1.0
+    $ docker run -d -p 80:80 datatjej:1.0

-visit localhost:80 in your browser
+    ```
+1. We should now have a container running, serving our application on localhost:80 in your browser, try it out by pasting `localhost:80` into your browser address field.

 Make some changes to the code (for example, pick a new picture maybe from https://unsplash.com/)